Part 0

 5. Read this book as a book about artifacts

-• It makes progress observable.
-If the artifacts exist, verification runs, and the change can be explained, the workflow improved.
+- It makes progress observable.
+If the artifacts exist, verify passes, and the rationale can be explained, the workflow improved.

-• It makes later chapters cumulative instead of decorative.
-Each chapter adds a layer that helps the same work get closer to completion.
+- It makes later chapters cumulative instead of decorative.
+Each layer moves the same work closer to completion.

 Bad / Good Example